stephprince/Hierarchical-Bootstrap-Paper/README.md

 Press the Binder button above to launch the jupyter notebook!

-This repository uses the code from the [Sober Lab Hierarchical Bootstrap Paper](https://github.com/soberlab/Hierarchical-Bootstrap-Paper) to test applying this analysis to Singer Lab 5XFAD electrophysiology data.
+This repository uses the code from the [Sober Lab Hierarchical Bootstrap Paper](https://github.com/soberlab/Hierarchical-Bootstrap-Paper) to provide an example of applying this analysis to Singer Lab 5XFAD electrophysiology data.